 - Presents a proposed annual budget to the Senate at the March regular meeting.

-- Officers are elected for one-year terms by Senate members as the last item of business at the June meeting.
+- Officers are elected for one (1) year terms by Senate members as the last item of business at the last meeting of the senate year.
 Newly elected Senate members are asked to attend the meeting and participate only in the election.
 Outgoing Senators are not eligible to vote.

-- The Director of Human Resources will conduct the election of Staff Senate officers.
-In the event of the Director's absence, he/she will designate an out-going member of Staff Senate to conduct the actual election and/or any portions thereof as deemed necessary due to the Director's absence.
+- The Ex-Officio will conduct the election of Staff Senate officers.
+In the event of the Ex-Officio’s absence, he/she will designate an out-going member of Staff Senate to conduct the actual election and/or any portions thereof as deemed necessary due to the Ex-Officio's absence.

-- The Director, or his/her designee, shall solicit nominations from continuing and newly elected Staff Senate members during the month of June prior to the meeting.
+- The Ex-Officio, or his/her designee, shall solicit nominations from continuing and newly elected Staff Senate members during the month of June prior to the meeting.
 Persons can self-nominate or nominate another member.
-The Director, or his/her designee, will ascertain a nominee's willingness to serve as an officer after receiving a nomination.
+The Ex-Officio, or his/her designee, will ascertain a nominee's willingness to serve as an officer after receiving a nomination.

-- The Director, or his/her designee, will prepare a ballot with all nominations listed and nominations will be accepted from the floor.
-Election will be by secret ballot, to be counted by the Director, or his/her designee.
+- The Ex-Officio, or his/her designee, will prepare a ballot with all nominations listed and nominations will be accepted from the floor.
+Election will be by secret ballot, to be counted by the Ex-Officio, or his/her designee.
 A simple majority of the votes will elect.

 - The President will refrain from voting except in the event of a tie per Robert's Rules of Order.
 When a tie occurs, a revote will be taken which includes the President.
 New officers will assume their duties effective for the Senate year.